Sculptures, Plaques, Reliefs, Murals, and Fountains at USC

 - Shriners monument, Shrine Auditorium, Jefferson boulevard.

-School of Engineering:
+Viterbi School of Engineering:

 (near Exposition Boulevard.
 Ralph C. Flewelling, architect, 1939 -1940; building inspired by the Regency/Moderne style.)